 \section{Introduction}

-A growing body of empirical research suggests that interactions between inventors are an important part of innovation.\footnote{The benefits to interactions between inventors and movement of inventors have been quantified empirically by \cite*{akcigit2018dancing}, \cite*{kerr2008ethnic}, \cite*{samila2011venture}, among others.} New technologies are often produced by combining individual insights with learning from peers, which confers large benefits on firms and inventors engaged in such learning.\footnote{See \cite*{bessen2016knowledge} for historical examples and \cite*{chesbrough2003open} for examples in the technology industry.} When highly-connected clusters of firms emerge in a location, as in the technology industry in Silicon Valley, inventors in these areas are much more productive.
+A growing body of empirical research suggests that interactions between inventors are an important part of innovation.\footnote{The benefits from interactions between inventors and movement of inventors have been quantified empirically by \cite*{akcigit2018dancing}, \cite*{kerr2008ethnic}, \cite*{samila2011venture}, among others.} New technologies are often produced by combining individual insights with learning from peers, which confers large benefits on firms and inventors engaged in such learning.
+When highly-connected clusters of firms emerge in a location, as in the technology industry in Silicon Valley, inventors in these areas are much more productive.

 But frequent collaboration and learning are not assured even when inventors in a given industry co-locate (\citealp*{saxenian1996regional} gives a well-known example).
 Rather, interaction patterns depend on firms' decisions, such as how much to encourage their employees to interact with employees from other firms.
 These interactions let a firm learn from other companies and inventors.
 There are also downsides for the firm, as employees may share valuable information.
 A more secretive approach allows firms to prevent potential competition by protecting intellectual property.
 In making these types of decisions, firms and inventors must choose between openness and secrecy.